 - h.
 Click OK to save the new configuration to the metadata repository. - 3.
 Edit the policy files for any applications that need to access the new server machine.
-(For details about editing policy files for the portal Web application and its components, see Adding Permissions for Servers to Policy Files in the SAS Web Infrastructure Kit Administrator's Guide). - 4.
+(For details about editing policy files for the portal Web application and its components, see Adding Permissions to Policy Files in the SAS Intelligence Platform: Web Application Administration Guide. - 4.
 Install SAS 9.1 or higher and SAS Integration Technologies on the new machine. - 5.
 Copy your metadata configuration file (XML file) and spawner startup script from your spawner configuration directory to the same directory on the new machine.
 If necessary, change the spawner startup script for the new machine.
 For details, see Invoking (Starting) the Object Spawner. - 6.
-Ensure that the spawner invoker (e.g. in the project installation, the SAS user) can authenticate against the host authentication provider for the machine. - 7.
+Ensure that the spawner invoker (for example, the SAS user, if you performed an Advanced or Personal) can authenticate against the host authentication provider for the machine. - 7.
 Ensure that users who need to access the server are defined for the machine's host authentication provider.